jbx-protocol/juice-docs-v2/docs/learn/glossary/operator.md

 #### What everyone needs to know

 * An operator is an address that has been given permission to take one or more actions on another address's behalf.
-* Several functions throughout the Juicebox ecosystem that impact a project are available only to the a project's owner, or to any operator address that the project's owner has set.
+* Several functions throughout the Juicebox ecosystem that impact a project are available only to the project's owner, or to any operator address that the project's owner has set.
 * Operator permissions are stored and managed in the [`JBOperatorStore`](/api/contracts/jboperatorstore/), where they can be added or revoked at any time by the address being operated on behalf of.
-* See the [Projects topic](project.md) for more info on admin actions that are operatable.
 * Operator permissions are expressed in terms of indexes defined in [`JBOperations`](/api/libraries/jboperations.md).
 * Operator permissions apply to a specific domain, which is used in the Juicebox ecosystem to allow addresses to give permissions that only apply to a specific project (where the domain is the projectId).
 A domain of 0 is a wildcard domain.